gunturajip/ngitung/src/content/blog/terminal-development.md

   - Styled-Components
   - TypeScript
 description:
-  "EXAMPLE POST: Developing a terminal-like website using ReactJS, TypeScript and Styled-Components.
+  "EXAMPLE STUDY: Developing a terminal-like website using ReactJS, TypeScript and Styled-Components.
   Includes features like autocomplete, multiple themes, command hints etc."
 ---

-> This article is originally from my [blog post](https://satnaing.dev/blog/posts/how-do-i-develop-my-terminal-portfolio-website-with-react).
-I put this article to demonstrate how you can write blog posts/articles using AstroPaper theme.
+> This article is originally from my [blog study](https://satnaing.dev/blog/studies/how-do-i-develop-my-terminal-portfolio-website-with-react).
+I put this article to demonstrate how you can write blog studies/articles using AstroPaper theme.

 Developing a terminal-like website using ReactJS, TypeScript and Styled-Components.
 Includes features like autocomplete, multiple themes, command hints etc.